Sina247/Advanced-Character-Counter/README.md

 - 🎨 **Dynamic Progress Bar** : Visual feedback on input progress using smooth animations
 - 🌈 **Color Alerts** : Green to yellow to red colors indicate how close the user is to the limit
 - 📱 **Responsive Design** : Optimized for mobile, tablet and desktop
-- 💡 **UX-Focused** : Helps users avoid character overflow with clean, intuitive design
+- 💡 **UX Focused** : Helps users avoid character overflow with clean and intuitive design
 - ⚙️ **Lightweight and Fast** : No external libraries or frameworks required
 - 🛠️ **Fully Customizable** : Tweak styles, messages and limits with minimal effort